Safer Federal Workplace - GSA Leased Locations

-- Occupant Agency Direct Contracting: Occupant agencies must contact their GSA property manager and Lease Administration Manager (LAM) to discuss supplemental routine cleaning services.
+- Occupant Agency Direct Contracting: Occupant agencies must contact their GSA Facility Manager and Lease Administration Manager (LAM) to discuss supplemental routine cleaning services.
 The GSA LAM will coordinate with the Lease Contracting Officer ( LCO) and then discuss with the lessor whether the lessor will provide the cleaning services or whether the occupant agency will procure its own cleaning contractor.

 - Costs Below the Micro-Purchase Limit: If the services needed are at or below the micro-purchase limit, the occupant agency may procure the services directly from the lessor and pay for those services according to the existing micro-purchase delegation of authority.

 - Costs Above the Micro-Purchase Limit, But Under Simplified Acquisition Threshold (SAT) of $750,000: If the services needed exceed the micro-purchase threshold, but fall below the SAT, the occupant agency must request authority in writing from the GSA LCO.
 The letter must cite that it has a qualified Contracting Officer (CO) available to carry out the request for the services and that it will use the GSA-provided scope of work (SOW)* developed according to CDC guidelines.
 Occupant agencies may use a more stringent Statement of Work (SOW) for cleaning and disinfecting based upon mission need, as long as the more stringent SOW is equivalent to or or exceeds the GSA SOW and adheres to CDC guidelines.